1 59 Bank of the State of Georgia-Misc. Records Lists of enslaved persons mortgaged to State Bank or sold, 1824 March

 15 51 Leake, Richard-Misc.
 Papers, 1776-1819 Ship Registry, 1776 October 12

-Lists goods and enslaved persons (unnamed) shipped by Richard Leake to Port of East Florida Agreement with "Dr. Alexander" for hire of enslaved persons, 1800 March 2
+Lists goods and enslaved persons (unnamed) shipped by Richard Leake to Port of East Florida.
+The ship Minerva, sailing from St. Kitts (Basseterre) to East Florida, captained by John Callahan.
+"Said shipper ... paying Freight for the said Goods as [per] Agreement and for the Negroes Fifteen Pounds St. Kitt's [?]
+Currency" Agreement with "Dr. Alexander" for hire of enslaved persons, 1800 March 2

-Sent from Leake at Belville plantation to Spalding in St. Simon's Island.
-Describes business dealings of Tom King, and King's potential purchase of a plantation and enslaved persons (unnamed) List of accounts -- between Mrs. Jane Leake and Hall Cooke, Doctor , 1819 April 30
+Sent from Leake at Belville plantation to Spalding in St. Simons Island.
+Describes business dealings between "Mr. McCall" and Tom King, the potential purchase of a plantation and enslaved persons (unnamed).
+I promised McCall to carry him to Tom Kings as King has made him an offer of his Plantation [and] Negroes" List of accounts -- between Mrs. Jane Leake and Hall Cooke [and Co.], 1819 April 30

-Titled and signed from Darien (location).
-Mentions hire of three enslaved persons named Sam, James, and William Letter -- from George Baillie to Richard Leake, 1779 March 23
+Titled and signed from Darien, Georgia.
+Mentions hire of three enslaved persons named Sam, James, and William, along with dates of hire and costs Letter -- from George Baillie to Richard Leake, 1779 March 23

 19 18 Morin Family-Misc, 1790-1838 Illustrated postcard -- Albert M. Richards, Savannah